-Step 1: Check with the court clerk or the court's website to find out exactly what forms must be submitted for an emergency filing.
+Step 1: Check with the court clerk or the court's website to find out exactly what forms you must submit for an emergency filing.

-Step 3: On a Mailing Matrix (or whatever other form is required by your court), list all your creditors, as well as collection agencies, sheriffs, attorneys, and others who are seeking to collect debts from you.
+Step 3: On the list of creditors, you'll include the names and addresses of everyone you owe money to, as well as collection agencies, sheriffs, attorneys, and others who are seeking to collect debts from you.
 You'll want to use the address on the most recent billing statement or court filing.

-Step 5: File the originals and the required number of copies, accompanied by your fee, a fee waiver application, or a request to pay the fee in installments, along with a self-addressed envelope.
+Step 6: File the originals and the required number of copies with the court clerk, accompanied by your fee, a fee waiver application, or a request to pay the fee in installments, along with a self-addressed envelope.
 Keep copies for your records.

 For a complete list of the forms required in Chapter 7 bankruptcy, see Forms You Must File in Chapter 7 Bankruptcy.
 To learn more about each of those forms, including general information on completing the forms, see Completing the Bankruptcy Forms.